Home / Newsroom / News / 2018 / UK Defence Secretary hails NATO as 'cornerstone' of security

-INNSWORTH, U.K. - The British Defence Secretary, The Right Honourable Gavin Williamson MP, has expressed his 'ambition and pride' for the vital role of NATO's Allied Rapid Reaction Corps (ARRC) in Gloucestershire.
+INNSWORTH, United Kingdom - The British Defence Secretary, The Right Honourable Gavin Williamson MP, has expressed his 'ambition and pride' for the vital role of NATO's Allied Rapid Reaction Corps (ARRC) in Gloucestershire.

 During his first visit to the alliance's base just outside Gloucester in the west of England, the Minister praised the multinational staff for their contribution to the "cornerstone" of security.

 He met with senior commanders, as well as addressing the headquarters staff, telling them: "NATO is the absolute cornerstone, not just of our security here in the United Kingdom, but the cornerstone of the security of every European nation and the United States and Canada.